New England League: Early history

-Semi–pro league
+Semi-pro league

-The New England League was revived in May 1941 as a semi–pro league with eight franchises.
+The New England League was revived in May 1941 as a semi-professional league with eight franchises.
 Many players were in the military assigned to nearby bases, including some major league players (often playing under an assumed name).
 Football Hall of Famer, Major League umpire and NBA coach Hank Soar sometimes played for Pawtucket.
 Pawtucket's best pitcher in 1945 was once and future major league pitcher Randy Gumpert, pitching under the alias "Ralph Wilson".

 The teams in 1941 were the New Bedford Whalers (which relocated to Cranston, Rhode Island on July 31), Pawtucket Slaters, Lynn Frasers, Worcester Nortons, Woonsocket Marquettes, Quincy Shipbuilders, Fall River, and Manchester (New Hampshire) Dexters.
-Pawtucket won the championship.
+Pawtucket won the league title, defeating Lynn in a best-of-nine championship series.

-1942 saw seven teams take the field but one, the Fitchburg Blue Sox, dropped out early in the season.
-Pawtucket, Lynn, Manchester, Worcester, Quincy and Woonsocket all returned and Pawtucket again won the championship in October when the best-of-7 series against Manchester was halted after five games due to poor weather.
-In the middle of the championship series the Slaters hosted a game against the Boston Red Sox in front of over 9,000 fans.
+1942 saw seven teams take the field.
+However, the Fitchburg Blue Sox dropped out early in the season, leaving six teams in the league, as Pawtucket, Lynn, Manchester, Worcester, Quincy and Woonsocket all returned from the prior year.
+Pawtucket dedicated Pawtucket Stadium (later called McCoy Stadium) on July 5 in a victory over Lynn.
+Pawtucket again won the championship in October when the best-of-seven series against Manchester was halted after five games due to poor weather.
+In the middle of the championship series, the Slaters hosted an exhibition game against the Boston Red Sox in front of over 9,000 fans.

-Pawtucket played their first game at the new Pawtucket Stadium (present-day McCoy Stadium) on July 5 against Lynn with over 6,000 fans in attendance.

 By 1943, with the war, the League operated with just four teams.
 Pawtucket, Woonsocket and Quincy were back, joined by the Providence Frigates of Cranston.

 Providence, which defeated Pawtucket for the championship in 1943, changed ballparks in 1944, moving from Cranston Stadium to Municipal Stadium in Central Falls, Rhode Island.
 Joining them were Pawtucket, Lynn, Woonsocket and Quincy.
 Lynn bested Pawtucket 3 games to 2 for the 1944 championship.

 In 1945, Cranston returned to the fold joining Pawtucket and Lynn, the return of the Worcester Nortons and two new teams: the New London Diesels and the Lawrence, Massachusetts based Lawrence Millionaires.
 The Cranston Firesafes defeated Pawtucket for the championship, 4 games to 1.

 From 1941 to 1945 the member teams regularly played exhibition matches against teams from other leagues.
 Major league teams, Negro league teams, famous barnstorming teams and military teams all found their way into New England League ballparks.
 For example, Pawtucket, with once and future major league players such as Danny MacFayden, Bob Whitcher, Ted Olson and Ed Murphy, hosted the Philadelphia Phillies, Boston Braves, New York Black Yankees, and in other years teams such as the Havana All-Stars, Boston Red Sox, New York Yankees, Boston Colored Giants, House of David and the Brooklyn Dodgers.